Skip to main content

 06_GFX_PCF85063_simpleTime

-This example demonstrates using the PCF85063 RTC module to display the current time on the ST7789 display.
-It retrieves the time every second and updates the display only when the time changes.
+This example demonstrates using the PCF85063 RTC module to display the current date and time on the ST7789 display.
+It retrieves the time every second and updates the centered display only when the value changes.

 Example 6 illustration